ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 If you follow the supplemental instructions in the [Luis Tomas blog entry](https://ltomasbo.wordpress.com/2023/12/19/deploying-ovn-bgp-agent-with-devstack/) to enable exposing hosts on tenant self-service networks you can also spin up a private network and attach a virtual machine to it and it's /32 address should also appear in the output of `ip addr show bgp-nic`

-* adding an upstream Leaf switch
+* Adding an upstream Leaf switch

 It's much more interesting to prove that BGP route advertising actually works than to assume it works by watching the changes to the bgp-nic interface and trusting that the configuration of the FRR on the host would properly advertise to an upstream peer if it had one.
 Let's take advantage of the fact that the repo this is based on was intended to spin up a mini-lab which included a leaf switch upstream to the host.